aviraldewan/BinaryVeda-Assignment/README.md

 Objective- To allow the user to log-into our application

 It accepts all of the following payloads:-
-"email": <ENTER EMAIL HERE>
+"email": [ENTER EMAIL HERE]
-"password": <ENTER PASSWORD HERE>
+"password": [ENTER PASSWORD HERE]

-*Enter information without angular brackets
+*Enter information without brackets

 METHOD- POST